7 Republican senators vote to convict Trump on incitement charge

 "On election night 2014, I promised Nebraskans I’d always vote my conscience even if it was against the partisan stream," Sasse said, adding, "I cannot go back on my word, and Congress cannot lower our standards on such a grave matter, simply because it is politically convenient.
 I must vote to convict."

+A majority of senators found Trump guilty on Saturday in a 57-43 vote, but the number fell short of the supermajority needed to convict the president.
+Had Trump been convicted, the Senate would have moved to bar the 45th president from holding federal office ever again.

 Voting to convict Trump could cause political problems for Republicans.
-Wyoming Rep. Liz Cheney, for example, has faced backlash over her vote to impeach Trump in the House last month.
+Wyoming Rep. Liz Cheney, for example, has faced backlash and calls to step down from her leadership position in the House over her vote to impeach Trump in the House last month.

-Ahead of the vote, there has been speculation that Senate GOP Leader Mitch McConnell could possibly join with those voting to convict the former president.
+Ahead of the vote, there had been speculation that Senate GOP Leader Mitch McConnell could possibly join with those voting to convict the former president.
 But McConnell voted to acquit.

 McConnell's vote had been closely watched since he's been very critical of Trump's role in inciting the Jan.
 6 riot, and his wife -- former Transportation Secretary Elaine Chao -- resigned from the administration in the aftermath of the attack that killed at least five people, including a Capitol Police officer.